brimdata/super/book/src/command/output.md

 ## Pipeline-friendly Formats

-Though it's a compressed format, CSUP and BSUP data is self-describing and stream-oriented and thus is pipeline friendly.
+Though they're compressed formats, CSUP and BSUP data are self-describing and stream-oriented and thus is pipeline friendly.

 Since data is self-describing you can simply take super-structured output